-- A. Services must be coordinated with other providers including, but not limited to, County contracted providers, California Youth Connection, communitybased organizations (including FYEESP providers funded under Measure K), private businesses and organizations, and other County departments (including, but not limited to, Behavioral Health and Recovery Services, Alcohol and Drug Services, Public Health, Probation Department, community colleges, and the Office of Education). - B. Services must be coordinated with agencies in other counties for the provision and documentation of ILP services for San Mateo County youth residing in other counties and for the provision and documentation of ILP services to youth from other counties residing in San Mateo County.
-Contractor will document each youth's engagement in ILP services on a monthly basis via ETO. - C. Document case records using the Efforts to Outcome (ETO) database system. - D. Contractor will develop strategies for and provide education to the youth and young adults who may no longer qualify for ILP services or other programs available to them, such as Transitional Housing Placement Plus.
+- A. Services must be coordinated with other providers including, but not limited to, County contracted providers, California Youth Connection, community based organizations (including FYEESP providers funded under Measure K), private businesses and organizations, and other County departments (including, but not limited to, Behavioral Health and Recovery Services, Alcohol and Drug Services, Public Health, Probation Department, community colleges, and the Office of Education). - B. Services must be coordinated with agencies in other counties for the provision and documentation of ILP services for San Mateo County youth residing in other counties and for the provision and documentation of ILP services to youth from other counties residing in San Mateo County.
+Contractor will document each youth's engagement in ILP services on a monthly basis. - C. Contractor will develop strategies for and provide education to the youth and young-adults who may no longer qualify for ILP services or other programs available to them, such as Transitional Housing Placement Plus.